-Hermitage is located within the North Wessex Downs which reflects its location in a very attractive rural landscape.
-Its designation as AONB means that it has a high level pf protection provided by the NPPF at national level, complemented by the West Berkshire Local Plan.
+5.4 Hermitage is located within the North Wessex Downs which reflects its location in a very attractive rural landscape.
+Its designation as a National Landscape (previously known as Area of Outstanding Natural Beauty) means that it has a high level of protection provided by the NPPF at national level, complemented by the West Berkshire Local Plan.

-- 5.5 However, this does not mean that all development is banned in the AONB.
-Hermitage village is within the AONB yet strategic planning policy enables this to continue, reflecting its role as an AONB village.
+- 5.5 However, this does not mean that all development is banned in the National Landscape.
+Hermitage village is within the National Landscape yet strategic planning policy enables this to continue, reflecting its role as a National Landscape village.
 In this regard it is the features of the landscape at a micro-scale where development that is permitted can have a disproportionate impact. - A particular feature of historic development in Hermitage has been the wide spacing of properties affording views and glimpses of the countryside behind and between properties.
 This has been assisted by the large number of detached residential properties in the village.
-Whilst the heart of the AONB is a short distance away, it is easy when it the middle of the village to lose that connection.
+Whilst the heart of the National Landscape is a short distance away, it is easy when it the middle of the village to lose that connection.
 These views between properties help to sustain that link.